Part 1.00 Motions Notice

 G. The Notice of Motion shall designate the Judge to whom the Motion will be presented for hearing; shall show the title and number of the action, the title of the Motion, the date when the Motion will be presented, the time it will be presented, the courtroom where it will be presented, and the address of the Courthouse or Branch Court as appropriate.
 Copies of all papers presented to the Court with the Motion shall be served with the Notice or the Notice shall state that copies have been previously served.

-J. If a Motion is heard without prior Notice under this Rule, a copy of the Orders entered at the hearing shall be served personally or by U.S. Mail upon all parties not theretofore found by the Court to be in default for failure to plead, and proof of service thereof shall be filed with the Clerk of the Circuit Court within two days of the hearing thereon.
+J. If a Motion is heard without prior Notice under this Rule, a copy of the Orders entered at the hearing shall be served personally or by U.S. Mail upon all parties not previously found by the Court to be in default for failure to plead, and proof of service shall be filed within two days after the hearing.

 K. If a Motion presented without prior Notice is denied, or hearing thereon is denied, an Order of the Court’s ruling shall be entered.